 Study abroad insurance coverage is required.
-We recommend UW students take advantage of the UW Study Abroad Insurance, as an easy and affordable option.
+We recommend UW students take advantage of the UW Student Abroad Insurance, as an easy and affordable option.
 Students with personal insurance may petition for a UW Study Abroad Insurance waiver.
-Details can be found at the bottom of the page on UW Study Abroad Insurance.
+Details can be found at the bottom of the page on UW Student Abroad Insurance.

 Need to get or renew a passport?
 This website explains the process.